flowground/amazonaws-com-opsworks-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateLayer
-### <p>Creates a layer.
+<blockquote><p>Creates a layer.
 For more information, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/workinglayers-basics-create.html">How to Create a Layer</a>.</p> <note> <p>You should use <b>CreateLayer</b> for noncustom layer types such as PHP App Server only if the stack does not have an existing layer of that type.
 A stack can have at most one instance of each noncustom layer; if you attempt to create a second instance, <b>CreateLayer</b> fails.
 A stack can have an arbitrary number of custom layers, so you can call <b>CreateLayer</b> as many times as you like for that layer type.</p> </note> <p> <b>Required Permissions</b>: To use this action, an IAM user must have a Manage permissions level for the stack, or an attached policy that explicitly grants permissions.
-For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p>
+For more information on user permissions, see <a href="http://docs.aws.amazon.com/opsworks/latest/userguide/opsworks-security-users.html">Managing User Permissions</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_